How Diversity, Equity, and Inclusion-Focused Business Practices Impact Economic Mobility

 - Embed DEI in the company culture: Companies need to establish a clear commitment to DEI, embedding it into their mission, values, and strategic objectives.
 Leadership should communicate the importance of DEI regularly, embodying these values in their actions and decision-making.
 DEI should not be an add-on, but a core component of the company’s ethos and daily operations.

 - Diverse hiring practices: It’s crucial to implement fair and unbiased hiring practices.
 This could involve anonymising applications, using inclusive language in job adverts, diversifying recruitment channels, and implementing skills-based hiring methods to reach a broader pool of potential candidates.
 Diversify your recruitment channels by partnering with Generation!
 We work in 17 countries to train, support, and place job seekers into life-changing careers with our partners, helping employers tackle issues like talent scarcity and high turnover.

 - Inclusive leadership: Promoting diversity within leadership positions is equally important.
 It creates role models for underrepresented groups and leads to diverse perspectives in decision-making.
 Furthermore, it’s essential to equip current leaders with the knowledge and skills that can help them advocate effectively for DEI objectives.
 Inclusive leadership training can help managers understand the value of diversity and improve their methods for building and managing diverse teams.

-- Regular training and development: Regular DEI training can help employees understand the importance of diversity, recognize unconscious bias, and develop inclusive behaviors.
-Mentorship and sponsorship programs can also provide development opportunities for underrepresented groups, promoting equity in career progression.
+- Regular training and development: Regular DEI training can help employees understand the importance of diversity, recognise unconscious bias, and develop inclusive behaviours.
+Mentorship and sponsorship programmes can also provide development opportunities for underrepresented groups, promoting equity in career progression.